santiment/academy/src/docs/general/san-tokens/about-san-tokens/index.md

 community members will also be used for weighted voting within the Santiment community.

-We envision a \'mana\'-like resource that is derived from the amount of tokens a user has staked, but replenishes over time and can be used to participate in our emerging curation market.
+We envision a `mana`-like resource that is derived from the amount of tokens a user has staked, but replenishes over time and can be used to participate in our emerging curation market.